JenninaFarm/thesis/README.md

 <!-- # ![BitApp]( ./bitcoin/src/images/demo/demo-full.png) -->
-# Bitcoin
+# Dance Vote

 <table>
 <tr>
 <td>
-  A webapp using CoinGecko’s public API to display information about Bitcoin stock growth in a given period of time.
+  A webapp to create and answer to a poll and display the results in realtime. information about Bitcoin stock growth in a given period of time.
 It will show maximum amount of days the stock price has decreased in a row, the day of highest trading volume and it's value and shows based on the history which day person should buy or sell.
 </td>
 </tr>
 </table>